NewOp/NonOp logo

 • reviews of contemporary music theater or opera productions that might be of interest to the list at large

-Some major points to remember about the list are:
+Some major points to remember about the list were:

-• The list is moderated.
-Posting is not pre-screened, but the moderator will contact subscribers privately whose postings do not fit into the spirit of the list.
+• The list was moderated.
+Posting was not pre-screened, but the moderator will contact subscribers privately whose postings do not fit into the spirit of the list.
 This includes preserving an environment for "cooperative communication".
 If necessary, the moderator will remove violators from the list!

-• The list is "for those involved in the creation, production and presentation" of new work.
-It is not a fan site, and, in the spirit of advocacy, negative "reviews" of new work should be handled delicately.
-Fans, critics, musicologists and other academics are allowed to join, but do not dominate the list.
+• The list was "for those involved in the creation, production and presentation" of new work.
+It was not a fan site, and, in the spirit of advocacy, negative "reviews" of new work should be handled delicately.
+Fans, critics, musicologists and other academics were allowed to join, but do not dominate the list.

-• The list is sometimes very "quiet," especially during the off-season.
+• The list was sometimes very "quiet," especially during the off-season.

-• There have been debates on what constitute "fit subjects" for the list.
-There is some interest in historical productions and "non-standard" repertoire, but requests for information are usually taken "off-list".
-Although many subscribers have a knowledge and even love of works of the American Musical Theater (which includes both Broadway and West End), attendees of NewOp/NonOp meetings know that "the commercial theater" is pretty irrelevant to most participants.
+• There had been debates on what constitute "fit subjects" for the list.
+There was some interest in historical productions and "non-standard" repertoire, but requests for information are usually taken "off-list".
+Although many subscribers had a knowledge and even love of works of the American Musical Theater (which includes both Broadway and West End), attendees of NewOp/NonOp meetings know that "the commercial theater" was pretty irrelevant to most participants.

 How do I join C-Opera?